 Now, users will have yet another tool to help them understand the ways that marketers follow them around online.
 Today, Mozilla is rolling out a new version of Firefox, called Release 70, with a Privacy Protections dashboard screen in your settings that helps explain how those billions of trackers work—and what Firefox is doing about them.
 The new upgrades fit into the mission of making privacy and security easier to understand and act upon for the majority of us who don’t geek out on the subject, Deckelmann says.
 It’s yet another reason to consider a switch to Firefox if you haven’t already.

-The browser has now blocked billions of trackers by default—and has launched a new feature explaining what exactly those trackers do and what that means for you.
+In the last four months, the browser has blocked 450 billion trackers by default—and has launched a new feature explaining what exactly those trackers do and what that means for you.